modelica/fmi-xc-scripts/README.md

 $ process_repo <DIR>
 ```

-In this caes, no legacy data is read in and none of the data created will be written.
-To save the resulting
+In this case, no legacy data is read in and none of the data created will be written. **This is how vendors
+can perform some basic validation on their data.**

-data, simply specify an output directory, _e.g.,_
+To save the resulting data, simply specify an output directory, _e.g.,_

 ```sh
 $ process_repo <DIR> --output <OUTPUT_DIRECTORY>